ro-dhr/azure-enterprise-network-project/README.md

 ## Scenario #5: External User Needs Access to the App VM

-A contractor needs SSH access to vm-eu-app specifically.
+A contractor needs temporary SSH access to vm-eu-app specifically.
 Handing out the admin credentials or opening the app subnet up broadly isn't an option, so this needs to go through the firewall with a dedicated, scoped-down account on the VM itself.

 ### Setting Up an External Test Client